 Early intervention refers to identifying the issues and concerns of the child at a very early stage, between 0-5 years and providing programs and services to meet the developmental needs of the child in a timely manner.

-Early intervention is useful for each & every child.
-With the help of early intervention we can identify the strength and weakness of a child.
-After assessment, if any developmental hindrance is identified, we design programs to achieve the desired milestones.
+With the help of early intervention, we can identify the strength and weakness of a child.
+After an assessment, if any developmental hindrance is identified, we design programs to achieve the desired milestones.
 The programs so designed can be either home programs or programs performed by specialists.
 The experts do the assessments after discussing with the child’s parents and peers, set certain goals, create a treatment plan and continue to review that to see how the child is progressing.

 Why early intervention is important?